Streams your screen back

 Push a specific layout to one player or pin the whole session to one layout — and lock the picker so nobody “accidentally” switches to fight stick.

 Match every player’s face buttons to the game’s on-screen prompts.
-Pushed instantly over the relay.
+The change pushes to every paired phone instantly.

 No sign-up form, no email collection, no analytics ping by default.
 Opt in if you want to help us debug; otherwise PadlinQ is invisible.